blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30ft
 Duration: Instantaneous
 You grasp toward a creature's throat in range and they feel the grip on their throat.
-They must succeed a con save, or else receive 1d6 necrotic damage and be unable to benefit from healing until the start of your next turn.
+They must succeed a CON save or else take 1d6 necrotic damage and be unable to benefit from healing until the start of your next turn.
 ```

 ```